 Your car insurance company will have a number to call to report the accident.
 You could also call your insurance agent who will ask certain questions and report the accident to your insurance company on your behalf.

-It's very important to notify your car insurance company as soon as possible, regardless of who is at fault for the car accident.
+It's important to notify your car insurance company as soon as possible, regardless of who is at fault for the car accident.
 Your policy requires you to promptly notify your insurance company of any incident that could trigger coverage.
 Failure to provide timely notice to your car insurance company could jeopardize your coverage.

-You have a duty to cooperate with your car insurance company's investigation into the accident.
-That means you should answer their questions and provide them with any evidence or information you collected following the accident.
+You typically have a duty to cooperate with your car insurance company's investigation into the accident.
+That means you should answer their questions and provide them with evidence or information you collected following the accident.